munificent/ui-as-code/in-progress/parameter-freedom.md

 We also need to handle the rest parameter.
 This means a single parameter might get multiple arguments.
 Since the rest parameter only gets "extra" arguments, the number of arguments it claims is always the total number of arguments minus the number used for optional and required parameters.
-So, if a function takes 2 required parameters, 3 optional, and you pass it 9 arguments, the rest parameter gets 4 of them.
-So, when we hit the rest parameter, we take that many arguments and then move onto the next parameter.

 ### Positional binding algorithm